samassango/pulego-react-native-app/README.md

 ### How do I get set up? ###

 * Summary of set up
+To run this application just run `git clone ` the repo and run `npm install` and the after the installaton you can run `npm run android ` or `iso`.
 * Configuration
 * Dependencies
 * Database configuration